bootdotdev/blog/content/golang/wrapping-errors-in-go-how-to-handle-nested-errors.md

 getNumberFromStdIn: isInRange: 3 must be between 5 and 10
 ```

 By wrapping errors and building well-formatted error messages, we can keep better track of where errors are happening.
-When I'm being lazy about logging, I typically just add the name of the function being called to my error, but can make the message say whatever you want.
-For example, I'll often include parameter information so I know which inputs caused the error.
+I often just add the name of the function being called to my error messages, but we can make the message say whatever we want.
+For example, I'll often include parameter information in the error so I know which inputs caused the error.

 ## Why use %w?

-For quite a while I was using `%v` in the `fmt.Errorf` function, and for the most part it worked as intended.
+For quite a while I was using `%v` as the interpolated value in the `fmt.Errorf` function, and for the most part it worked as intended.
 The problem with `%v` really only arises when it comes time to compare two errors using the [errors.Is](https://pkg.go.dev/errors#Is) function.
 For example.
 I'll often want to check if a error as an "end of file" error, so I'll use the following check:

 ```go
 if errors.Is(err, io.EOF) {